SixArm/sixarm_ruby_date_days/README.md

 Extend the Ruby Date class with methods for workweek days and weekend days:

+    date.workweek?
-    date.workweek? #=> true when the date is a workweek day.
+    #=> true when the date is Monday through Friday.

+    date.weekend?
-    date.weekend? #=> true when the date is a weekend day.
+    #=> true when the date is Saturday or Sunday.

 A workweek day is Monday through Friday.